atomic-penguin/cookbook-gitlab-deprecated/README.md

 This cookbook will deploy gitlab; a free project and repository management application.

-Gitlab code hosted on github [here](https://github.com/gitlabhq/gitlabhq).
+Gitlab code is hosted [here](https://gitlab.com/gitlab-org/gitlab-ce).

 ## Important changes